Land-and-Sea-Software-Corp/challenge_tableviewcell/README.md

 ### ImagePicker
 This component will provide you with a way to quickly implement an image picker.
+The use of this component is not required, or feel free to modify this component to fit your needs.

 ```
 var previewImageData = "[base64 data string]"
 function onImageChange(nameOfField, imageData) {